sudosuberenu/portfolio/README.md

-# Welcome tom my portfolio 👩🏼‍💻
+# Welcome to my portfolio 👩🏼‍💻

-After some time, I've decided to upload all the project i've been playing with.
+After some time, I've decided to upload all the projects iI've been playing with.

 ## 📚 Categories